 At the local level, multi-sectoral nutrition committees are composed of mayors, district directors of health, nutritionists, agronomists and social protection, veterinary, and hygiene and sanitation officers.
 The Joint Action Development Forum (JADF) coordinates activities at district and sector levels.
 Furthermore, every district in Rwanda has their own District Plans to Eliminate Malnutrition (DPEMs) and meets at the district level to monitor the implementation of these plans and harmonize activities.
 To further improve accountability for early childhood nutrition and development, key innovations are being piloted such as the Community Scorecard (CSC), and strengthening multisectoral mechanisms at all levels.
 The CSC is a citizen-driven accountability measure for the assessment, planning, monitoring and evaluation of service delivery.
-It can be used to gather feedback from service users and improve communication between communities and service providers on key health and nutrition services, and will be used to track, monitor and evaluate performance and bolster accountability.
+It can be used to gather feedback from services, and will be used to track, monitor and evaluate performance and bolster accountability.
 More details on governance and accountability mechanisms are in Chapter 6 of this document.